mikedilger/mosaic-spec/docs/core_tags.md

 `PUBLIC_KEY` is the master public key of the person mentioned.

-Note that this is different from a [Notify Public Key](#notify-public-key) tag which indicates the event should be delivered to that person.
+Note that this is different from a [Notify Public Key](#notify-public-key) tag which indicates the record should be delivered to that person.
 Instead, this tag indicates that a `@name` for the person should be rendered when rendering the content.